-Get cosy this winter and create your very own indoor cinema.
+Get cozy this winter and create your very own indoor cinema.
 Before the big viewing you can create tickets with your children with the viewing details, before cutting them out and giving everyone their own unique cinema pass.
-Decorate the room with big throws and some fairy lights to create a super cosy environment and even designate an area for snacks.
-Stock up on popcorn and all their favourite cinema treats before sitting down together and enjoying the movie.
+Decorate the room with big throws and some fairy lights to create a super cozy environment and even designate an area for snacks.
+Stock up on popcorn and all their favorite cinema treats before sitting down together and enjoying the movie.
 Not sure what to watch?
 Head over to our post on the best netflix movies for kids for inspiration.

 3. At Home Baking